felixc/rexiv2/README.md

 particular, this means that once development reaches the 1.0.0 version, the API will be considered stable, and any changes will be made gradually and gracefully across multiple versions, with reasonable deprecation timelines.
-But, until then, don't rely on the API working the same way from minor version to minor version.
+But, until then, don’t rely on the API working the same way from minor version to minor version.

 See the [`CHANGELOG`](CHANGELOG) file for a history of released versions.